How To Get FREE Subscription Boxes

 Here’s how to start a subscription box review blog:

 - Go with a free service.
-I started with Blogger.
+I started out with Blogger, but eventually moved to WordPress and am still with them today.
 No technical expertise required!

 - Once your blog is set up, start creating content!
 (If you want to do this at little to no cost, sign up for the free subscription boxes at the top of this post and review those.
 And you can get more than one review out of certain boxes.
 The free month of Gwynnie Bee can equal 4 separate shipments/reviews if you ship things back quickly!)